Proryanator/encoder-benchmark/README.md

 Note: a footnote to the results file will be added of what encoder settings produced similar results for your reference later.

-### Detecting video encoder overload & skipping by default
+### Detecting video encoder overload & skipping it

 If you've streamed using OBS Studio before, you might have seen:

 ![img.png](docs/obs-encoder-overload.png)

-This tool has logic in it to detect encoder overload as well, by keeping an eye on the <i>current fps</i> during encoding.
-For example, if the target fps is `60`, this tool will attempt to encode the source video file at exactly `60fps`.

-If at any point the tool detects that the current fps is less than the target, the tool will stop and indicate that an encoder overload has occurred.
-If you still wish to let these encodes keep going (to see full fps statistics), you can do this by providing the `-i` option to ignore when the encoder gets overloaded.
+If you are for example, encoding a 4k@60 input file, and you don't want to keep encoding if your encoder can't stay at or above 60fps, you can pass the `-d` option to detect overload and stop the benchmark/permutation.

 Note: in the stats output file, any encoder/bitrate/fps permutation that results in an overloaded encoder will have a `[O]` at the beginning of it's result stats.